chinmich/cp-whitepaper/Why-CP.md

 ## Scale

 While Bitcoin has created an entirely new economic ecosystem through its system of digital credits, the potential of crypto-economies is limited if they do not expand beyond the movement of currency.
 One of the most powerful factors in economic growth is debt and credit.
 The development of virtually all large-scale projects and infrastructure—bridges, factories, homes, technological innovations—are powered by debt.
 In fact, the federal government of the United States, the largest economy of the world, would collapse overnight without the power to borrow and lend money.
 The ability to issue debt is a necessity for any significant growth in the digital economy.

+> The ability to issue debt is a necessity for any significant growth in the digital economy.

 Additionally, it is worth noting that because recording one ETH of debt does not require owning one ETH, the total amount of debts and credits recorded on the Credit Protocol could soon exceed the total market capitalization of all cryptocurrencies combined.
 By opening CP to developers, we intend to maximize the speed of development, penetration, and usage of this democratized instrument for money creation.